 Where can I find her?
 The Five Fields, 8-9 Blacklands Terrace, Chelsea

 Who is she?
-The chef and owner of Darjeeling Express in Soho and also the first British chef to feature on Netflix’s Chef’s Table.
+The chef and owner of Darjeeling Express in Covent Garden and also the first British chef to feature on Netflix’s Chef’s Table.
 Her relaxed, comforting restaurant provides a showcase for her blend of north Indian and Bengali cooking.

 What should I order?
 Khan's Tangra chilli and garlic prawns are zapped with a tongue-popping five-spice blend and are an absolute must-try.

 Where can I find her?
-Darjeeling Express, 2nd Floor, 6-8 Kingly Street, Soho
+Darjeeling Express, 2a Garrick Street, Covent Garden

 Who is she?
 Winning the 2017 series of BBC Two’s Great British Menu is no small feat and thoroughly put this Southgate-born chef – and her modern Turkish cooking – on the map.
 After opening Turkish Cypriot restaurant Oklava in 2015, she went on to open her second venture, Kyseri, in the middle of 2018.
 Kyseri has since closed and reopened under a new guise – an all-day Oklava that specialises in Turkish bread.